 How to Contact Students

-Here is an example of how to reach out to students--printed with permission:
+Here is an example of how to reach out to students:

 I am a Middlebury College alumni interviewer, and your name was forwarded to me as an applicant.
-If you are available to meet at some point during the next couple of weeks, please let me know.
-Since you and I both live in Wheaton, I would suggest Starbucks versus meeting at my office in Deerfield.
-Mornings before work are ideal for me, or possibly a mid‐Morning Saturday.
+If you are available to meet at some point during the next week, please let me know.
+Since you and I both live in Middlebury, I would suggest meeting for coffee at The Diner.
+Mornings before work are ideal for me, or possibly a mid‐morning Saturday.

 Director, Special Projects

 Arranging a Time and Place to Meet

 Arrange a time and place to meet with your student.
 For face-to-face interviews, we recommend that you meet in a public/neutral location.
 Suggestions for neutral sites include the public library, school, a quiet coffee shop, or a bookstore.
 Feel free to conduct a phone or Skype interview if the applicant lives an hour or more away by car, and keep transportation issues in mind.
 It is always a good idea to leave your cell phone number with the student in case of an emergency!

 The interview should take place at a time that is convenient for both the applicant and the interviewer.
 Please DO NOT ask a student to miss school for an interview!
 The interview itself should last anywhere from 30 minutes to an hour, but no longer than an hour.
 It will vary depending on the personality of the student and how many questions s/he asks.
 If you do meet at a café, please offer to pay for the student’s beverage.
 You may also want to give a description of what you will be wearing or what you look like so the student can recognize you in a public place.